bryce-mcmath/traderu/docs/PRESENTATION.md

 ### Jon

 Hi, I'm Jon.
-I have a degree in Mathematics from Queen's.
-Since then I've taught Mathematics as a career and done web development as a hobby, and I'm now looking to switch the two.
+I completed a degree in math from Queen's university, and have been teaching math since as a job and programming as a hobby, and I decided to go to the lighthouse labs bootcamp to move into a web development career.

 ### Wilson